Safe-DS/DSL/docs/DSL/pipeline-language/statements.md

 # Statements

-Statements are used in the [workflow language][workflow-language] to run a specific action.
+Statements are used in the [pipeline language][pipeline-language] to run a specific action.
 Safe-DS supports only two type of statements, namely

 - [expression statements](#expression-statements), which are used to evaluate an expression exactly once and discard any results, and
 - [assignments](#assignments), which also evaluate an expression exactly once, but can then [assign selected results to placeholders](#declaring-placeholders) or [assign them to own results](#yielding-results).